 These native flowers make eye-catching, three-foot spears of long-lasting flowers in the early spring.
 True to their name, they were historically used as a source of blue dye.
 Perennial, low-maintenance, and poisonous to deer, they will be an interesting vertical focal point in a garden.
 All you need to decide is what color suits your plant palette best!

 Related Post: How to Dye Fabric Naturally

-Plant them in pretty much any soil in zones 5 to 8, but make sure that they get plenty of sun — at least six hour’s worth.
+Plant these deer-resistant plants in pretty much any soil in zones 5 to 8, but make sure that they get plenty of sun — at least six hour’s worth.
 I really like this cultivated yellow variety.
 It’s the closest to the creamy-hued ones that grow wild around my pond.